dumingyu/dumingyu.github.io/_pages/cv.md

 ======
 * China National Legal Professional Qualification Certificate
   * Yes, it is required to be a lawyer in China.
-  * Prepared since April, 2023 and acquired it in Dec, 2023.
+  * Prepared from April, 2023 and acquired it in Dec, 2023.

 Service and leadership
 ======